 These efforts attracted the attention of George W. Coleman, a Boston advertising executive, who in 1912 decided to form a National Vigilance Committee to extend the effort to regional and national advertising.
 This group became a fully independent corporate entity in 1926 and remained in continuous existence, changing its name in 1921 to the National Better Business Bureau of the Associated Advertising Clubs of the World (later simply National Better Business Bureau).
 This organization was merged into the Council of Better Business Bureaus in 1970.

 A year after his appointment as the first fulltime executive, he was appointed secretary of the National Vigilance Committee.
-He pioneered in many fields of Better Business Bureau endeavors, culminating his expertise and leadership with publication in 1936 of his book, "The Fight For Truth In Advertising" - still regarded as a classic in its field.
+He was a pioneer in many fields of Better Business Bureau endeavors, his expertise and leadership culminating with the publication of his book in 1936, "The Fight for Truth in Advertising" - still regarded as a classic in its field.

 Many people wonder how the Better Business Bureaus got their name.
-As vigilance committees formed and reformed, local groups tested various names.
-For example, the Chicago vigilance group called itself, in 1915, the Better Advertising Bureau.
-The next year, Arthur F. Sheldon, founder of a wellknown school of salesmanship, was addressing the Indianapolis Ad Club.
+As Vigilance Committees formed and reformed, local groups tested various names.
+For example, in 1915, the Chicago vigilance group called itself the Better Advertising Bureau.
+The next year, Arthur F. Sheldon, founder of a well-known school of salesmanship, was addressing the Indianapolis Ad Club.
 After his speech Merle Sidener, who was then chairman of the National Vigilance Committee, approached Mr. Sheldon and told him he was seeking a better name for the vigilance movement.

 Sheldon replied, "I suggest you use this name."
 He turned and wrote on a blackboard the words, "Better Business Bureau."
 The name caught on rapidly.
 Within, a decade, it came into universal use and some tentative moves were made toward a federation of the vigilance committees and BBBs.